montibbalt/haxe-evolution/proposals/0000-arbitrary-array-matching.md

 ## Opening possibilities

+With more consideration, this also might enable a similar type of matching on `Iterable`.

 More advanced patterns could be unlocked by allowing the syntax in other positions.
 For example, `case [a, ..., c]:` could capture the first and last elements of an Array with length >= 2.

-With more consideration, this might enable a similar type of matching on `Iterable`.
+Matching on many values might be able to use this syntax as a convenience if a pattern would otherwise have a lot of wildcards.

 ## Unresolved questions